Melanie Anderson Brossiet

 Katie Van Klompenberg

+Katie trained at the School of the Grand Rapids Ballet where she studied under Patricia Barker, former ballerina at Pacific Northwest Ballet and artistic director of the Grand Rapids Ballet Company.
+She also trained under Akop and Gaiane Akopian, former Grand Rapids Ballet company members.
 Katie attended Belhaven University in Jackson, Mississippi with a dance scholarship.
-She graduated in May of 2015 with a Bachelor of Arts in Dance and a minor in Business Administration.
-In the summer of 2014, she had the opportunity to travel to Madrid, Spain on a mission trip to work at a summer camp at Aslan Performing Arts Center.
-She taught dance and English as well as helping choreograph and creating costumes for the musical that was put on by the students.
-During her time at Belhaven University, she worked in the costume shop for the dance department.
-She helped make and organize costumes for over 14 shows.
-Not only did she have the enjoyment of making the costumes, but also the opportunity each year to perform in different dance concerts at Belhaven University.
-She has performed original works by her professors and Steve Rooks, a former principal dancer for the Martha Graham Dance Company.
-She has also performed Mikhail Fokine’s Les Sylphides staged by Henry Danton, former soloist for the Royal Ballet, and George Balanchine’s Serenade staged by Shawn Stevens, former dancer for the New York City Ballet and Twyla Tharp’s Company.
-Since graduating, her passion for dance and costuming has continued.
-She is looking forward to sharing the knowledge gained from her experiences and studies.
-Katie is excited to continue teaching at Balletmore this year!
+In the summer of 2014, she traveled to Madrid, Spain to work at Aslan Performing Arts Center, where she taught dance and English as well as choreographed and created costumes for their musical.
+During her time at Belhaven University, she worked in the costume shop and performed original works by Steve Rooks, a former principal dancer for the Martha Graham Dance Company, Mikhail Fokine’s Les Sylphides staged by Henry Danton, former soloist for the Royal Ballet, and George Balanchine’s Serenade staged by Shawn Stevens, former dancer for the New York City Ballet and Twyla Tharp’s Company.
+Katie graduated in May 2015 with a Bachelor of Arts in Dance and a minor in Business Administration.
+Since graduating, Katie has used her passion for dance and costuming as an instructor at balletmore dance studio.